dr460nf1r3/firedragon-browser/README.md

 - Tabliss setup from the screenshot can be imported from `tabliss.json` (needs Tabliss addon installed)
 - To retain appmenu functionalities copy the `firejail-fix.hook` from this repo to `/usr/share/libalpm/hooks/` (disabled by default)
 - Supporting the easy installation of [Firefox-UI-Fix](https://github.com/black7375/Firefox-UI-Fix#installation-guide), easily get back Photon UI or enhance the new Proton UI.

-Differences of the Nightly build:

-- Built off Firefox Nightly instead of stable
-- No patches available for Nightly means no KDE integration & appmenu support
-- Will keep in sync with both Librewolfs & [vnepogodins](https://aur.archlinux.org/account/vnepogodin) changes

 Builds for Arch based distros available at [Chaotic-AUR](https://aur.chaotic.cx).